LBHackney-IT/API-Playbook/docs/data_migration.md

 ---
 id: data_migration
-title: Setting Up DMS
+title: Setting Up AWS DMS
 ---

-## Data migration using AWS DMS

-## What is AWS DMS? ##
+# What is AWS DMS?

 AWS Data Migration Service (DMS) is a service that allows us to migrate data between a source (in our case, on-premises database) and a target (in our case, Postgres database hosted in AWS).

-** DMS supported replication types: **
+## DMS supported replication types

-<u> 1.
-Continuous replication (CDC) </u>
+- **Continuous replication (CDC)**

-  a.
-When we want to do a one-off migration of all data and then continuously capture new inserts, updates and deletes and reflect them in our target database
+  * When we want to do a one-off migration of all data and then continuously capture new inserts, updates and deletes and reflect them in our target database

-<u> 2.
-One-off data migration </u>
+- **One-off data migration**

-  b.
-When the goal is to migrate all data from a source, and is expected that changes will not be captured and reflected
+  * When the goal is to migrate all data from a source, and is expected that changes will not be captured and reflected

-## Which AWS DMS set up to use?
+# Which AWS DMS set up to use?

-**  <u> For continuous migration: </u> **
+## For continuous migration

-**  CDC **
+### CDC

-  a.
-CDC is a SQL server feature, available only on Enterprise and Developer editions
+CDC is a SQL server feature, available only on Enterprise and Developer editions.

-  b.
-It allows for changes to be captured (inserts/updates/deletes)
+It allows for changes to be captured (inserts/updates/deletes).

-**  Use case **
+#### Use case

-  1. When the source database does not have primary keys and you want to migrate data continuously.
+When the source database does not have primary keys and you want to migrate data continuously.

-**   MS Replication **
+### MS Replication

-  c.
-MS Replication is a SQL server feature available on all editions
+MS Replication is a SQL server feature available on all editions.

-  d.
-It creates a “distribution” database and every time there is a change, it is captured and stored in the “distribution” database
+It creates a “distribution” database and every time there is a change, it is captured and stored in the “distribution” database.

-  e.
-DMS will then read from that database to reflect the changes in the target database
+.MS will then read from that database to reflect the changes in the target database.

-**  f.NB! ** The sql user created must have ** sysadmin ** permissions to set up replication
+**Note:** The sql user created must have **sysadmin** permissions to set up replication

-  g. <u> Additional notes: </u> Configuration on the source database is required (please see below section).
+**Additional notes:** Configuration on the source database is required (please see below section).
 Additionally, SQL servers DO NOT come with MS replication features pre-installed, so the server might require a set up.

-**  Use cases **
+#### Use cases

-  1. When you want to migrate data continuously
+- When you want to migrate data continuously

-  2. When the SQL server is not Enterprise/Developer edition
+- When the SQL server is not Enterprise/Developer edition

-  3. When the source database has tables, which make use of primary keys
+- When the source database has tables, which make use of primary keys

-**  For one-off set up **
+## For one-off set up

   -  No database configuration is required